-To prepare and encrypt your IP, do the following:
+To prepare and encrypt your IP as an IP author, do the following:

 1. Gather your RTL files.

 You only encrypt the RTL.
 You can encrypt any number of Verilog and VHDL (or mixed) RTL files to form your encrypted IP, and each file can be encrypted in its entirety.